 3. Make a to-do list

 Thinking too much?
-I believe that I sometimes do my best thinking before bed – debriefing the day and briefing myself for the next day.
+I believe that I sometimes do my best thinking before bed: debriefing the day and briefing myself for the next day.
 When I start thinking about items on my agenda, I decide to get out of bed and make a quick to-do list, whether it includes mundane things, like doing my laundry, or exciting things, like planning a trip to New Zealand.
 That way, I can be reminded of the tasks that I need to do right when I wake up.
 Just write down whatever is on your mind, even if that’s how to get your sleep schedule back on track!

 4. Don’t work out after 9pm